Salim El Jebari: Loans to Cartagena and Mirandés

 On 24 January 2025, El Jebari was loaned to Segunda División side FC Cartagena until the end of the season.
 On 26 August, after suffering relegation, he moved to fellow second division side CD Mirandés also in a temporary deal.

+Córdoba

+On 4 July 2026, El Jebari signed a two-year contract with Córdoba CF still in division two.

 International career

 Eligible to represent both Spain and Morocco, El Jebari played for the under-17 side of Morocco before a short stint with Spain's under-18 side in 2022, scoring once against Denmark before going on to make three further appearances.

 In February 2023, he refused a call-up to the Spain under-19 team, being replaced in the squad by teammate Adrián Niño.
 In May of the same year, he explained his decision, stating that he felt a sense of belonging in the Morocco camp and dreamed to represent them at full international level.

 El Jebari was called up to the Morocco national under-20 football team for the Maurice Revello Tournament 2023.